UtahRails.net Copyright 2000-2008 Don Strack

 Notes

-c.
-Operated with H15-44s 151 and 152 as hump switcher on the new East Yard hump yard in Grand Junction, Colo.
+3. Operated with H15-44s 151 and 152 as hump switcher on the new East Yard hump yard in Grand Junction, Colorado.

-1. Stored at Grand Junction, Colo, after retirement; moved to Burnham shops in Denver in August 1972 and converted to scale test car by removal of traction motors and control equipment; moved to Salt Lake City and used briefly to test the weigh-in-motion scale there; not satisfactory in that service; stored at Salt Lake City until retired in 1978; sold for scrap to Luria Brothers, Denver, Colo., in June 1978; unit not movable because of lack of air brakes; scrapped in place for Luria Bros. by Intermountain Steel & Supply, Salt Lake City, Utah.
+1. Stored at Grand Junction, Colorado, after retirement; moved to Burnham shops in Denver in August 1972 and converted to scale test car by removal of traction motors and control equipment; moved to Salt Lake City before December 1972 and used briefly to test the weigh-in-motion scale there; not satisfactory in that service; stored at Salt Lake City until retired in 1978; sold for scrap to Luria Brothers, Denver, Colorado, in June 1978; unit not movable because of lack of air brakes; scrapped in place for Luria Bros. by Intermountain Steel & Supply, Salt Lake City, Utah.

 2-axle, side rod connected; 60,000 pounds operating weight